154221

 More 5K Event Details

-• 5K Run/Walk Course: The course starts and finishes at the flagpole by Field 10 on Randall's Island.
+• 5K Run/Walk Course: The course starts and finishes at Icahn Stadium on Randall's Island.
 Participants run/walk along the river for an out-and-back course.
-Checkout the 5K Course Map!
+Our 5K Course Map will be available soon!

 • Refund Policy: Girls on the Run NYC does not issue refunds for 5K registrations.
 If you can no longer participate in the event, your registration will be considered a donation to the Girls on the Run NYC program.